 In line with its mission statement to promote cultural exchange, the S. Fischer Foundation has supported translators and translations of contemporary German literature in Russia, the Ukraine, Belarus, Hungary, Poland, and Turkey since 2003.
 In 2008, in a private-public partnership, it initiated TRADUKI, a European network for literature and books, which encompasses Albania, Austria, Bosnia and Herzegovina, Bulgaria, Croatia, Germany, Kosovo, Liechtenstein, Montenegro, North Macedonia, Romania, Serbia, Slovenia, and Switzerland.

-Since 2012, the S. Fischer Foundation also organises the series DEBATES ON EUROPE together with the German Academy for Language and Literature and the Allianz Cultural Foundation.
+Since 2012, the S. Fischer Foundation also organises the series DEBATES ON EUROPE together with the German Academy for Language and Literature.

 In addition, the S. Fischer Foundation manages the literary estates of several renowned writers and authors, including Wolfgang Hilbig and Hubert Fichte, as well as the estate of photographer Leonore Mau.
-In cooperation with Haus der Kulturen der Welt, the Foundation is currently collaborating on the project Love and ethnology.
-The Colonial Dialectic of Sensitivity (after Hubert Fichte).
 Together with the German Literature Archive Marbach, the Foundation also funds historical research projects focusing on literature and culture.

 Debates on Europe